mohwmmad86/generate-password-list-with-python/README.md

 # create password list with python
-Enter the number of how many you want password list if you want add or delete character edit Variable in line 8
+Enter the number of how many you want password list<br>
+if you want add or delete character edit Variable in line 8

 ---